auremoser/geocodex/README.md

 ## geocodex
-[project] test of a few geocoders to see results.
+[project] test of a few geocoders against a control table of correctly geocoded results and assess how solid the alt-geo-coders are.

 ### to run